 Republican Lawmakers Criticize ACP as ‘Wasteful’ in Letter to FCC Chairwoman

-The internet subsidy for low-income households is set to dry up without Congressional action.
+The internet subsidy for low-income households is set to dry up without congressional action.

 WASHINGTON, December 18, 2023 – Congressional Republicans expressed skepticism on the Affordable Connectivity Program in a letter to the Federal Communications Commission chairwoman on Friday.

-The ACP, set up with a $14 billion allocation from the Infrastructure Act, provides a $30 monthly internet subsidy to more than 22 million low-income households.
+The ACP, set up with a $14 billion allocation from the Infrastructure, Investment and Jobs Act, provides a $30 monthly internet subsidy to more than 22 million low-income households.
 That money is set to dry up as early as April 2024.

 The impending shortfall has led to calls from advocacy groups, lawmakers, and broadband providers for Congress to renew the program.
 They say the fund is an important tool in closing the digital divide – the gap in economic opportunity between areas with and without high-speed internet access – and for ensuring people can access new infrastructure set to be funded by the federal government’s $42.5 billion broadband expansion effort.